 |CATIA is used in the Aerospace, Automotive, Aviation industries.

 |AutoCAD is used in civil and electrical fields.

 CATIA is a robust application that incorporates several approaches in the design and development of products that enable users to make use of advanced tools.

 It offers advanced but still simple commands and tools that can be easily understood by engineers, designers, and architects.
 CATIA is a robust modeling tool that is best suited for designing complex structures and models.

-CATIA as a skill helps to boost your career and future prospectus and also adds value to your designing career.
-If you are interested to learn CATIA, please go through our CATIA Training programs.
+CATIA as a skill helps to boost your career and future prospectus and also adds value to your design career.
+If you are interested to learn about CATIA, please go through our CATIA Training programs.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!